 White Pines Nature Preserve became the first major--and most biologically significant--land purchase project.
 In 1987, TLC launched an effort to save this natural area from potential development, purchasing 136 acres from two landowners and forming the core of the nature preserve.
 Today, this mountain-like sliver of the Piedmont provides a refuge for a curious collection of Mountain, Piedmont and Coastal Plain flora and fauna.
 Located at the confluence of the Deep and Rocky Rivers, it is renowned for its isolated stand of white pines (Pinus strobus).
 Thanks to willing landowners and additional land acquisitions, White Pines Nature Preserve now covers more than 270 protected acres.

 TLC continues to identify and preserve sites throughout the Triangle that are logical locations for open space.
-Through permanent land conservation, TLC is ensuring our region will have clean water, a healthy wildlife habitat, local farms and fresh food, and plenty of places for people to connect with nature.
+Through permanent land conservation, TLC is ensuring our region will have clean water, healthy habitats, local farms and fresh food, and plenty of places for people to connect with nature.
 For more information about our current work, take a look at our 2014-2020 Strategic Plan.

 "All I want is to sit on my porch and see tomorrow what I see today...and I want my grandchildren to see it too."